Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 To understand this supremum we apply the generalized maximum principle to the function $\eta w$.
 As with $F\circ (\eta w)$, there is a sequence $(y_n)_{n=1}^\infty$ leaving all compact subsets of $\mathbb{H}$ such that after refining if necessary so that $w(y_n)> 2/N$, and This forces $\sup H(f)/H(h)= 1$, which contradicts our assumption that $H(f)>H(h)$ at least once.
-Now that we know $H(f)\leq H(h)$, a special case of \cite[Theorem 1]{minda} indicates when this inequality is strict.
+Hence, $H(f)\leq H(h)$ always.
+If $L(f)>H(h)$ at a point, we can precompose $f$ with the complex conjugation to find a harmonic map $\overline{f}$ with $H(\overline{f})>H(h)$, so this is also impossible.
+Now that we have our inequalities, a special case of \cite[Theorem 1]{minda} indicates when this inequality is strict.

-\begin{lem} Let $u$ be a real non-positive function on a domain $V$ in the complex plane such that $\triangle u\geq Au$ for a constant $A>0$.
+\begin{lem} Let $u$ be a real non-positive function on a domain $V$ in the complex plane such that $\Delta u\geq Au$ for a constant $A>0$.
 Then either $u=0$ on $V$ or $u<0$ on all of $V$. \end{lem}